frousseu/WT_FIA_TreeDiv/README.md

 ### US_historical_deposition_rev.csv

-Data on nitrogen deposition dating back to 1850 is from Lamarque et al. (2013) and has been process into a shapefile by Simkin et al. (2016) and given to us by Samuel Simkin.
+Data on nitrogen deposition dating back to 1850 is from Lamarque et al. (2013) and has been process into a shapefile by Simkin et al. (2016) and given to us by Samuel Simkin, with permission from Jean-François Lamarque.

 ## Code